pseudogravity/xoroshiro/bounties/problem1-decorationwithcoords/ReadMe.md

 Score = 60 + log2(projected runtime of your code / projected runtime of baseline code decorationreverse.cu)
 ```

-Lower scores are better: a one‑point drop corresponds to cutting the brute‑force complexity by one bit (e.g., an 8x speedup yields a score of 57).
+Lower scores are better: a one‑point drop corresponds to cutting the brute‑force complexity by one bit.
+Our baseline code, which performs a 60-bit brute force, is assigned a score of 60.
+If, for example, your submission yields an 8x speedup, it would be assigned a score of 57.
 We will aim to be fair and consistent, but organizers have final say.
+We will attempt to tune parameters (e.g., grid and block dimensions for GPU code) to maximize performance.
 Minor, inconsistent, or hard‑to‑measure improvements receive a tying score.
 Due to the difficulty of assigning scores, submissions that are not in contention for a prize may not receive a precise score.
 Submissions may be disqualified for rule violations, legal concerns, or impractical deployment.

 ---

 ### Incremental Awards

-Prize money is proportional to performance improvement over the current leader:
+Prize money is proportional to performance improvement over the current leader.

 ```
 Award = (previous top score - your score) / previous top score * remaining prize pool